 Jaundice is very common in newborns because their livers are still developing, and it usually goes away on its own in the first few weeks of life, Dr. Flores said.
 In adults, however, it’s the sign of an improperly working liver, gallbladder, pancreas, or other organs.
 This can be caused by a variety of conditions, including:

 If you or your eye doctor notices your eyes are turning yellow, we urge you to make a follow-up appointment with an internal medicine specialist, gastroenterologist, or hepatologist.
 They will be able to properly diagnose the condition causing your jaundice through a physical exam and bloodwork, and help you develop a treatment plan.

 While red or yellow eyes might be a cause for concern, speaking with a medical professional can help you get the care you need to make your eyes turn white again.

+This blog is for informational purposes only.
+For specific medical questions, please consult your physician.
 Dr. Flores practices in our SouthPark and Matthews offices.
 To make an appointment with him or any of CEENTA’s eye doctors, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.

 Learn how to protect your eyes during the summer with these eye care tips from a CEENTA ophthalmologist.